Planning a trip to Spain? Here’s my guide to the 25 most famous landmarks in Spain.

 13. Plaza Espana, Seville

-The Plaza de España is one of the famous architectural landmarks in Seville.
+The Plaza de España is one of the famous architectural landmarks in Seville Spain.
 It stands out in a city already overflowing with beautiful architecture.

 It was built for the Ibero-American World Fair of 1929, where Spanish speaking countries enjoyed a year long mutual admiration festival.
 The park’s highlight is the Spanish Pavilion, the sweeping half circle structure with rose gold brick buildings.